spatstat/spatstat/README.md

 Click the green badge to visit the CRAN page which contains the current release of each sub-package.
-Click the blue badge to visit the GitHub repository for the current development version of the sub-package
+Click the blue badge to visit the GitHub repository for the current development version of the sub-package.

+Each official release has a version number like `1.2-3`, while a development version has a number like `1.2-3.004`, which R recognises as a later version than `1.2-3`.
+The official releases are updated every 8 weeks (the minimum time permitted by CRAN).
+The development versions are updated almost every day.

 There still exists a package called `spatstat`, which is now an **umbrella package** that requires all the sub-packages listed above,